bytewedge/bytewedge/README.md

 # ByteWedge
-ByteWedge is a schema agnostic Online Analytical Processing system designed for append only time series data.
-With the proliferation of iots, robots and machines, so is the exponential growth of machine generated data.
-ByteWedge offers business an innovative tool to adapt the speed and dynamic ever changing requirements.
+A schema agnostic Online Analytical Processing system designed and built for append only time series data.
+ByteWedge at its core is a self compressed index, [FM-Indx](https://en.wikipedia.org/wiki/FM-index).
+Data and index are colocated and compressed in sublinear space.
+With carefully designed succinct data structuce, ByteWedge can answer complex queires with easy.
 Here are some of the highlights:

 * Schema agnostic.
-Upload JSON, search, aggregate.
-DONE!
-Added a new field? upload again, search, aggregate.
-DONE!
+* Flexible query with tags.
 * Low total cost ownership.
-Data storage requires less than 50% actual data.
-For highly repetitive data (machine generated data), storage can be as low as **5% of the actual data**.
+Data storage can be as low as **5% of the actual data**.
 * Supports UTF-8 encoded full text search.
 Prefix, suffix, exact match, wild card, English, Chinese...
-* Supports GraphQL with, group by, order by and  aggregation functions, like avg, min, max, sum, count, quantile(histogram).
+* Supports GraphQL, group by, order by and  aggregation functions, like avg, min, max, sum, count, quantile(histogram).
 * Supports [CEL](https://opensource.google/projects/cel) (except builtin macros) in where clause

-Please refer to [Wiki](https://github.com/bytewedge/bytewedge/wiki) for detailed information.
+With the proliferation of iots, robotics and machines, so is the exponential growth of machine generated data, and the types data they generate.
+ByteWedge offers business an innovative tool to manage/store/analyze those data with ultra low TCO.
+ByteWedge employs scale out architecture, please refer to [Wiki](https://github.com/bytewedge/bytewedge/wiki) for details.
 ```
 ┌─────────────ByteWedge Kubernetes Namespace───────┐
 │                                                  │                  ┌───Customer Data Center────────┐